T

 museum

-Home to the Declaration of Independence, the Constitution, and the Bill of Rights.
-See these foundational documents in their Rotunda for the Charters of Freedom.
+Home to the original Declaration of Independence, the Constitution, and the Bill of Rights.
+Witness these foundational documents that shaped the United States.

-A short walk from the National Museum of American History.
+A pleasant walk across the National Mall from the Museum of American History.

 ~90 min